ayonious/IDEs-chetsheet/vim/vim_plugins.md

 Now install the plugin from vim
 ```
 <esc> + :PluginInstall
-after the plugin has been install close the extra splitted window by :bdelete
+after the plugin has been installed close the extra splitted window by :bdelete
 ```